Category: IELTS Listening

 Identifying keywords

-The questions will contain two types of word: those likely to be used by the speaker and those likely to be paraphrased.
-Improve your chances of following the listening passage by identifying the ‘anchor’ words (names and technical terms) and predicting possible paraphrases of the rest.
+The questions in the IELTS Listening module will contain two types of word: those likely to be used by the speaker and those likely to be paraphrased.
+Improve your chances of following the listening passage by identifying the ‘anchor’ words (names, dates, and technical vocabulary) since these are words you will hear.
+As you hear these words in the recording, that will also help you to avoid getting lost and know which question you should be answering.

 Identifying paraphrase